 - It comes under the Ministry of Defence.

-- Further, these officers are trained at CENTRAD and then NIFM.
+- These officers are trained at CENTRAD and then NIFM.

-- Also, the main function of it is to audit Defence accounts.
+- The main function of it is to audit Defence accounts.

-- On the other hand, it is headed by CGDA and acts as chief account officer to head of DRDO, BRO, and Ordnance factory.
+- It is headed by CGDA and acts as chief account officer to head of DRDO, BRO, and Ordnance factory.

 IDES (Indian Defence Estate Service)